IlyaGusev/unmerge/PROPOSAL.md

 - Orthogonal Matching Pursuit
 - NNLS
-- Anything you can think of and anything extracted from the literature Scale coefficients in a way where their sum is 1.
+- Anything you can think of and anything extracted from the literature
 4. Calculate the following metrics for the first and the second model groups (known and mixed vectors):
 - Component precision
 - Component recall